-What types of permanent life insurance policies are there?
+What are the different types of permanent life insurance?

 If you wish to surrender your whole life policy for cash at some point or borrow a loan against it, that’s also an option.
 However, doing so will incur taxes or interest charges or both.

-Whole Life Limited-pay: This is similar to whole life, except a payment term is specified, say 20 years.
+This is similar to whole life, except a payment term is specified.
+For example, the term could be 20 years.
 Once you’ve paid your premiums over that period of time, your insurance is guaranteed for life and you’re off the hook for fees.
 This is typically the most expensive policy option because the premiums are front-loaded to offset the years where you will no longer be paying.

-While these permanent life insurance options might sound great (and they can be!) it’s worth noting that 40 percent of permanent life insurance policies lapse within the first ten years as policyholders are unable to afford the high annual premiums.
-That’s how life insurance works in favour of the carriers at times.
+While these permanent options might sound great (and they can be!) it’s worth noting that 40 percent of permanent life insurance policies lapse within the first ten years as policyholders are unable to afford the high annual premiums.

 That’s why it’s important to do your due diligence and only purchase life insurance you can comfortably afford.

-How can I get lower life insurance premiums?
+How can I lower the cost of life insurance premiums?

-The most effective way to cut the cost of premiums on a life insurance policy is to lower the size of your death benefit.
+The most effective way to cut the cost of life insurance premiums is to lower the size of your death benefit.
 It’s worth noting too that comparable term insurance will always be cheaper than permanent insurance and shorter terms will also offer lower rates.

 From there you can sometimes get further savings by sharing more personal information with your insurer that shows proof of good health.

-What kind of personal information do I need to share with my insurer?
+What personal information do I need to share with my insurance company?